-What is it: It covers the financial risks associated with legal disputes.
+It covers the financial risks associated with legal disputes.
 Sometimes this is already provided under health insurance or another insurance policy.

 Why should you get it: If you get involved in a legal dispute of any kind, costs can spiral.
 This coverage means you can confidently enter into legal disputes without worrying about the costs.

-Why should you get it: It's an essential part of long-term planning, and especially relevant for those of us with partners and/or children.
+Why you should get it: It's an essential part of long-term planning, and especially relevant for those of us with partners and/or children.

 Motor vehicle insurance (comprehensive)

-What is it: In addition to mandatory third-party liability motor insurance, semi-comprehensive and fully comprehensive cover is also available.
+In addition to mandatory third-party liability motor insurance, semi-comprehensive and fully comprehensive cover is also available.
 Semi-comprehensive insurance typically covers theft and damage caused by vandalism, fire, hail, storms and collisions with animals.
 Comprehensive insurance covers all other damage sustained by your own vehicle.

-Why should you get it: It makes particular sense where passengers are not covered by accident insurance, for example visitors from abroad.
+Why you should get it: It makes particular sense where passengers are not covered by accident insurance, for example visitors from abroad.

 Rental security deposit insurance

-Why should you get it: You pay affordable annual premiums instead of a large amount into a tenant's deposit account, thus enjoying greater security and flexibility.
+Why you should get it: You pay affordable annual premiums instead of a large amount into a tenant's deposit account, thus enjoying greater security and flexibility.
 Most importantly, you don't have to put down two or three months of rent in a single lump-sum, meaning you can do other things with that money.

 Too much information?